Greenwich Nautical Walk:

 The Trafalgar Tavern

-Good place to eat fish and chips looking at the river.
+Great place to eat fish and chips looking out at the river front.

 |